aforoughi1/IntelligentOne/README.md

 - When the RSI crosses the lower threshold (30) — buy shares, oversold
 - When the RSI crosses the upper threshold (70) — sell shares, overbought

+We apply Multiclass Classification Modelling to predict a potential entry or exit point (Buy/Hold/Sell).

 #### Williams %R(%R)
 ![WR Chart](/images/IntelligentOneScreenshot6.png)

 W%R is a technical analysis oscillator showing the current closing price in relation to the high and low of the past N days (for a given N).
 The oscillator has a range of -100 to 0.
 Readings below -80 represent oversold territory and readings above -20 represent Overbought.
 At this point, we can start to look for opportunities to trade the stock direction of the cross.

+We apply Multiclass Classification Modelling to predict a potential entry or exit point (Buy/Hold/Sell).

 #### Stochastic Oscillator(SO)
 ![FSO Chart](/images/IntelligentOneScreenshot5.png)